Regions Available: Lower Mainland, Fraser Valley &, Howe Sound, Vancouver Island Lower, Vancouver Island North, Interior, Kootenays

-Mark's career as a multi-disciplinary artist, independent producer and applied arts specialist spans over three decades.
-A founding member of Victoria's acclaimed Story Theatre (1981-84), he has performed in thousands of schools across Canada and the US.
-He has delivered hundreds of workshops for all ages/levels and designed a vast array of innovative projects focused on curriculum enhancement, public education, and community-building (see website).
-Two primary objectives connect artistic vision with process: promoting diversity (tolerance, inclusion, empowerment), and encouraging adaptation (civic engagement, creative problem solving) as the means to a truly collaborative outcome.
+Mark's career as a performing artist (actor, musician, puppeteer, dancer and storyteller) and applied arts specialist spans over four decades.
+A founding member of Victoria's acclaimed Story Theatre (1981-84), he has performed in thousands of schools across Canada and the US, and has delivered hundreds of workshops in schools and communities for all ages/levels of ability.
+Mark has custom-designed a vast array of innovative projects focused on curriculum enhancement, public education and community-building.
+Two primary objectives connect artistic vision with process: promoting diversity (tolerance, inclusion, empowerment) and encouraging adaptation (civic engagement, cross-cultural dialogue, creative problem solving) as the means to a truly collaborative outcome.
 Mark's workshops and residencies are primarily skills-based and experiential, and are focused on Language Arts development (oral skills leading to written skills), and integrating the BC curriculum's core competencies at every level.
 He is fully prepared for every aspect of creating a residency: from initial consultation, to budgeting and grant writing, to scheduling and implementation.

-Transform your entire school into a 'hive' of arts & culture, comprised of student-generated theatre, storytelling, music, dance, and visual arts.
+Transform your entire school into a "hive" of arts and culture, comprised of student-generated theatre, storytelling, music, dance and visual arts.
 This exciting new festival format uses multiple non-traditional performing spaces to present works both large and small.
 Audiences split up to attend a number of performances simultaneously.
-The Hive lasts 2-3 days (for in-school community, community at large), and may also act as a fundraiser.
-Planning starts with brief workshops and consultations (determining thematic elements, timeframe), followed by creation sessions (play building), and a production period.
+The hive lasts 2-3 days (for in-school community or community at large) and may also act as a fundraiser.
+Planning starts with brief workshops and consultations (determining thematic elements, timeframe), followed by creation sessions (play building) and a production period.
 Students are encouraged to seek course credit for their participation.

-Combining performance-demonstration with hands-on games and exercises, this innovative approach to Shakespeare focuses on experiential learning and oral skill development as essential components of Language Arts--anyone over the age of 10 can benefit from learning to 'play Shakespeare'!
-Using excerpts, monologues, soliloquies, scene fragments, and/or entire plays, students discover their own unique interpretation(s) of the text/play, engaging mind, body, emotions and intuitive processes as the means to exploring critical thinking, dramatic irony, point of view, collective problem solving, and synergy.
-Short or long term residencies adapted to elementary, middle or secondary environments.
+Combining performance-demonstration with hands-on games and exercises, this innovative approach to Shakespeare focuses on experiential learning and oral skill development as essential components of language arts - anyone over the age of 10 can benefit from learning to "play Shakespeare"!
+Using excerpts, monologues, soliloquies, scene fragments and/or entire plays, students discover their own unique interpretation(s) of the text/play, engaging mind, body, emotions and intuitive processes as the means to exploring critical thinking, dramatic irony, point of view, collective problem solving and synergy.
+Short-term or long-term residencies are adapted to Elementary, Middle or Secondary environments.